-Fogarty and NIH funding partners plan to invest about $3 million over two years to support collaborations between U.S. and LMIC investigators in six African countries, as well as Haiti, Nepal and Ukraine.
+Fogarty and NIH funding partners plan to invest about $3 million over two years to support collaborations between U.S. and LMIC investigators in six African countries, as well as Haiti, India, Nepal and Ukraine.

 “Despite practices and medications that can reduce the risk of infection and keep the virus in check, HIV and AIDS persist around the world,” said Fogarty Director Dr. Roger I. Glass.
 “Stigma research presents an opportunity to find new strategies for preventing the spread of disease and improving treatment outcomes and quality of life for people living with HIV/AIDS.”

-The nine awards reflect the diversity of populations affected and the additional stigma some may face associated with drug and alcohol abuse, mental health problems, tuberculosis and other co-infections, and gender or lifestyle choices.
+The 10 awards reflect the diversity of populations affected and the additional stigma some may face associated with drug and alcohol abuse, mental health problems, tuberculosis and other co-infections, and gender or lifestyle choices.

 Several projects focus on HIV-positive women who are pregnant or postpartum and may not seek care or stick with the antiretroviral therapy (ART) that both improves their health and reduces mother-to-child transmission.
 Young South African women, a group known to disengage from care, will be the focus of a University of Cape Town project to study a peer-support intervention, coupled with a mobile health platform.
 In Botswana, New York University plans to conduct a randomized controlled trial to assess the effectiveness of a peer-led stigma program on both the mother’s ART adherence postpartum and her infant’s health.
 Duke University researchers working in Tanzania will study an approach that reaches women at their first antenatal visit and provides counseling before HIV testing, and after, if they are HIV positive.
 And in Haiti, an intervention will be developed and studied that would enable doctors, nurses and midwives in the health system and birth attendants in the community to mitigate stigma in their respective environments, with support from a grant to the University of Maryland, Baltimore County.